 Bentonite clay is known for its ability to absorb and remove toxins, heavy metals, impurities, and chemicals.
 This recipe includes bentonite clay to help get your teeth as clean and as healthy as possible.
 The recipe is also without baking soda in case you prefer a toothpaste that is baking soda free.

 Homemade toothpaste with charcoal has become increasingly popular in recent years.
 Activated charcoal binds to dirt and stains beyond the surface and draws them out, leaving your teeth extremely clean.
 People that use activated charcoal in their homemade toothpaste will swear by it and claim that their mouth has never felt cleaner after using it.
-If you’d like to try a charcoal-based toothpaste, you'll find more information and recipes here.
+If you’d like to give it a try, you'll find more information and recipes in our guide to activated charcoal for teeth.

 Homemade tooth powder is another option if you’d like to make your own home remedies.
 Tooth powder functions the same as toothpaste, except that you just dip your toothbrush into the powder instead of using a paste.
 A good reason to use the powder instead of a toothpaste is because it leaves less of a mess in your sink, and it works better with the bentonite clay.
 This is a good recipe for a tooth powder.